Content

 3.

-Write academic prose in accord with the University of Divinity style guide that contains a critical analysis of the arguments of both simple and complex academic texts, and assess them in terms of the semantic and rhetorical fallacies studied in the unit
+Plan and compose academic prose in accord with the University of Divinity style guide (or its successor document) that contains a critical analysis of the arguments of both simple and complex academic texts, and assess them in terms of the semantic and rhetorical fallacies studied in the unit

 4.

-Write academic prose in accord with the University of Divinity style guide that contains a critical analysis of a piece of academic prose, identifying its presuppositions and conclusions
+Plan and compose academic prose in accord with the University of Divinity style guide (or its successor document howsoever named) that contains a critical analysis of a piece of academic prose, identifying its presuppositions and conclusions

 5.